AgonConsole8/agon-docs/docs/MOS-API.md

 Many, but not all, of the MOS API calls will return a [status code](#status-codes) in the `A` register.
 This status code will indicate the success or failure of the operation.
 If the operation was successful, the status code will be `0`.
 If the operation failed, the status code will be non-zero, and will indicate the nature of the failure.
 Some API calls, such as those for I2C communications or string comparisons, use different sets of status codes, which will be documented in the API call's description.

 As of MOS 3.0, all API calls that accept an kind of filepath string as a parameter, whether that is to a filename or a directory, will support the use of [system variables](mos/System-Variables.md) and [custom file paths](mos/System-Variables.md#path-variables) within the string.
-These will automatically be handled by the API.
+These will automatically be handled in native MOS file handling API calls.
 This allows for more flexible and powerful file handling in your applications.
+Please note that they are _not_ supported in the fatfs API calls (which named with an `ffs_` prefix).
+There is an API to [resolve the path](#0x38-mos_resolvepath) which can be used to convert a path with system variables into a path suitable for use with the fatfs APIs.

 The following MOS commands are supported: